st4r6oy/LEE/README.txt

 - S. Lee and S. H. Saw, "Plasma Science and Technology for Emerging Economies" Springer Nature (2017) "Chapter 3 : The Plasma Focus - Numerical Experiments, Insights and Aplications"

+This code has been used in (you can add this as reference in your work if you use this code):

+- J.A.
+Garcı́a Gallardo, "An Approach to a Lee Model for Rotating Plasma".
+Journal of Fusion Energy. volume 41, Article number: 3 (2022)

 Files included in this distribution: